Affordable Care Act Definition: Everything You Need to Know

 The Congressional Budget Office (CBO), a nonpartisan research arm of the legislature, published an analysis of the proposal on March 13, which found that 18 million more Americans would be without health insurance in 2018 under the American Health Care Act, compared to the forecast under current law, a figure that would rise to 24 million by 2026.
 Much of the forseen reduction in coverage would have come from eliminating the individual mandate, which would lead younger and healthier customers to go without insurance.

 If you need help in more about the Affordable Care Act definition or other stipulations regarding health care in the United States, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.